WyriHaximus/github-workflows/README.md

 - [ ] Cronjob/Scheduled workflows for things like Docker image clean up
 - [X] Sparse checkout all the things
 - [ ] Fix typo in release management entry point filenames, and have all users point at the currect one
+- [ ] Add documentation once Utils entry point is more stable
+- [ ] Add GHCR.io image clean up to project utils entry point

 ## License

-Copyright (c) 2024 Cees-Jan Kiewiet
+Copyright (c) 2025 Cees-Jan Kiewiet

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal